Sonocool13/yxia0064_9103_final/README.md

 ```
 ### Outer Circle Divergent Points (`mouseX`)

-In the `createMutipleCircle` class, the `diverPoint()` method is used to draw a dot matrix structure that is arranged in a divergent manner around the center point.
+In the `createMultipleCircle` class, the `diverPoint()` method is used to draw a dot matrix structure that is arranged in a divergent manner around the center point.
 The position of each point is determined by the angle and the `noise()` function, allowing the dot matrix to form a regular and continuously changing dynamic pattern.

 In the code, `mouseX` is used as one of the inputs to the `noise()` function, enabling horizontal mouse movement to control the degree of diffusion of the divergent points.
 The larger the `mouseX`, the stronger the noise fluctuation and the more dispersed the points become; conversely, the points appear more concentrated.
 This interaction changes the overall dynamic form of the visual pattern.